Harnam Singh Saini

-Harnam Singh Saini (died March 16, 1917) was a notable Indian revolutionary who participated in Ghadar Mutiny and was hanged by British colonial government on 16 March 1917 in Lahore for instigating revolt against the empire.
-He was tried under third Lahore Conspiracy Case trial.
+Harnam Singh Saini (died March 16, 1917) was a notable Indian revolutionary who participated in the Ghadar Conspiracy and was hanged by British colonial government on 16 March 1917 in Lahore for instigating revolt against the empire.
+He was tried in the third Lahore Conspiracy Case trial.

 Background

 Harnam Singh Saini was the son of Gopal Saini.
-He was resident of village Fatehgarh in district Hoshiarpur.
+He was a resident of village Fatehgarh in district Hoshiarpur.